awwaiid/thelackthereof/Talks.md

 == Introduction to Debugging Perl ==
 * DCBPW 2012
-* More talk about Science!

 == Art and Science of Debugging ==
 * PPW 2011
-* Lots of talk about Science!

 == Testing The Interactive Web ==
 * Presented at: [http://www.perloasis.info/opw2011/ Orlando Perl Workshop (Perl Oasis) 2011.01.15]